-Appendix B: Oxygen Titration Protocol
+69 Appendix B: Oxygen Titration Protocol

-- This protocol1 may be used in advance of the six-minute walk test to determine the amount of supplemental oxygen needed so that the candidate can complete the six-minute walk test without titrating up supplemental oxygen during the test.
-The oxygen titration test should be conducted on a flat standard 30-meter course with cones at each end and wall markings at 1-meter intervals as advised by the European Respiratory Society/American Thoracic Society for the six-minute walk test.2 - 1.
-Prior to the start of the test, record resting heart rate and room air SpO2. - 2.
-Supply continuous supplemental oxygen as needed to ensure a resting $SpO_2 > 88\%$.
-If candidate's baseline SpO_2 is less than 88%, supply continuous supplemental oxygen as needed to ensure a resting SpO_2 equal to or greater than the candidate's baseline. - 3.
-Stabilize the candidate on any supplemental oxygen for 5 minutes prior to the start of the test to establish resting supplemental oxygen demands.
-Enter this value on the Lung Candidate record in OPTN Waiting List as the amount of supplemental oxygen required at rest. - 4.
-Instruct the candidate to walk at "a vigorous pace or one that they can maintain for at least 6 minutes." - 5.
-Station the respiratory technician performing the test near the halfway point on the course to continuously monitor the candidate without interfering with the walking pace.
-The technician walks directly with the candidate only if it is necessary as a safety precaution against falls. - 6.
+70 This pr otocol may be used in advance of the six-minute walk test to determine the amount of 71 supple mental oxygen needed so that the candidate can complete the six-minute walk test without 72 titratin g up supplemental oxygen during the test.
+The oxygen titration test should be conducted on a flat 73 standa rd 30-meter course with cones at each end and wall markings at 1-meter intervals as advised by 74 the Eu ropean Respiratory Society/American Thoracic Society for the six-minute walk test.
+75 1 Prior to the start of the test record resting heart rate and room air $SnO_2$ 76 2 Supply continuous supplemental oxygen as needed to ensure a resting $SnO_2 > 88\%$ If 77 2. candidate's baseline $SpO_2$ is less than 88% supply continuous supplemental oxygen as needed 78 to ensure a resting $SpO_2$ equal to or greater than the candidate's baseline.
+79 3.
+Stabilize the candidate on any supplemental oxygen for 5 minutes prior to the start of the test to 80 establish resting supplemental oxygen demands.
+Enter this value on the Lung Candidate record 81 in OPTN Waiting List as the amount of supplemental oxygen required at rest.
+82 4.
+Instruct the candidate to walk at "a vigorous pace or one that they can maintain for at least 6 83 minutes."
+84 5.
+Station the respiratory technician performing the test near the halfway point on the course to 85 continuously monitor the candidate without interfering with the walking pace.
+The technician 86 walks directly with the candidate only if it is necessary as a safety precaution against falls.
+87 6.
 Measure time via a stopwatch.
-The testing time starts when the candidate begins to walk. - 7.
-Record heart rate, SpO2, and any supplemental oxygen flow (L/min) every minute, or sooner with any significant clinical change. - 8.
-The minimum duration of testing is 6 minutes. - a.
-If no desaturation occurs (SpO_2 remains > 88%) for the duration of testing, the test concludes at 6 minutes. - b.
-If desaturation occurs during testing ($SpO_2 \le 88\%$), stop the candidate and timer and deliver supplemental oxygen through a nasal cannula at an increase of 2 L/min greater than the current oxygen amount until SpO_2 is $\ge 90\%$. - i.
-Allow the candidate to stabilize at this level for 2 minutes. - ii.
-Restart the timer and instruct the candidate to resume walking. - iii.
-Repeat this process as necessary until at least 6 minutes of walking has occurred and the oxygen amount has remained unchanged for 3 minutes, at which point the test is terminated. - iv.
-The test is also terminated if: - 1.
-The candidate is unable to maintain SpO2 > 88% at 25 L/min for 3 minutes. - 2.
-The candidate experiences chest pain or lightheadedness or requests to stop the test for any reason.
+The testing time starts when the candidate begins to walk.
+88 7.
+Record heart rate, SpO2, and any supplemental oxygen flow (L/min) every minute, or sooner 89 with any significant clinical change.
+90 8.
+The minimum duration of testing is 6 minutes.
+91 a.
+If no desaturation occurs (SpO 2 remains > 88%) for the duration of testing, the test 92 concludes at 6 minutes.
+93 b.
+It desaturation occurs during testing (SpU 2 $\leq$ 88%), stop the candidate and timer and 94 05 deliver supplemental oxygen through a hasal cannula at an increase of 2 L/min greater 95 than the current oxygen amount until SpO 2 is $2.90\%$ .
+90 07 i.
+Allow the candidate to stabilize at this level for 2 minutes.
+97 iii.
+Repeat this process as necessary until at least 6 minutes of walking has occurred 90 and the oxygen amount has remained unchanged for 3 minutes at which point 100 the test is terminated 101 iv.
+The test is also terminated if: 102 1.
+The candidate is unable to maintain $SpO_2 > 88\%$ at 25 L/min for 3 103 minutes.
+104 2.
+The candidate experiences chest pain or lightheadedness or requests to 105 stop the test for any reason.
+106 9.
+The final amount of supplemental oxygen from the oxygen titration test must be documented in 107 the candidate's medical record.
+Provide that amount of supplemental oxygen to the candidate 108 when completing the six-minute walk test for lung allocation.

-1 Adopted with modifications from: Coral X. Giovacchini, Anne M. Mathews, Brian R. Lawlor, and Neil R. MacIntyre, "Titrating Oxygen Requirements During Exercise: Evaluation of a Standardized Single Walk Test Protocol," CHEST 153 no. 4 (2018): 922-928, https://doi.org/10.1016/j.chest.2017.11.009.
+&lt;sup>30 Adopted with modifications from: Coral X. Giovacchini, Anne M. Mathews, Brian R. Lawlor, and Neil R. MacIntyre, "Titrating Oxygen Requirements During Exercise: Evaluation of a Standardized Single Walk Test Protocol," CHEST 153 no. 4 (2018): 922-928, https://doi.org/10.1016/j.chest.2017.11.009.